pogo61/Box-API-Hook/README.md

 - Download BoxAPIHook.zip
 - Login to PolicyManager  example: http://localhost:9900
 - Select the root "Registry" organisation and click on the "Import Package" from the Actions navigation window on the right side of the screen
-  - click on button to browse for the GoogleSheetsHookAPI.zip archive file
+  - click on button to browse for the BoxAPIHook.zip archive file
   - make sure select the migrations.properties file
   - click Okay to start the importation of the hook.
 - this will create a Box API Hook Organisation with the requisite artefacts needed to run the API.
-- Create a leads.txt file in the "/sm70/instances/nd "directory

 #### Verify Import
-- Expand the services folder in the Google Sheets API Hook you imported and find TrialLeads_API_vs1 VS
+- Expand the services folder in the Google Sheets API Hook you imported and find Box_API_Hook VS

 #### Configure Security
-- select the TrialLeads_API_vs1 VS
+- select the Box_API_Hook VS
-- select the "Operations" tab, then the "POST /leads" operation, then the "Process" tab for the operation.
-- Double click on the "ConfigureSmartyStreet" script activity
-- Put in your Auth ID value into the "newQueryString" after the "auth-id=" and Auth Token after the "auth-token="
-- save the script activity
 - select the save process icon
-- Select the "PostLeadToBox" process in the Processes branch
+- Select the "PostFileToBox" process in the Processes branch
 - Select the "Process" tab
 - Double click on the "Initialise Bearer Token" script activity
 - replace the value in the "processContext.setVariable("Bearer","BAJKzHbVsE7o66zIJ0iGXa3gU4sdRIRw");" line with the token you copied from the Box Developer site